Yo1k/tic-tac-toe/readme.md

 ## About

-A tic-tac-toe client-server application intended to be interoperable with its [Rust](https://www.rust-lang.org/) counterpart [stIncMale/tic-tac-toe](https://github.com/stIncMale/tic-tac-toe).
+A multiplayer turn-based game.
+The application is intended to be interoperable with its [Rust](https://www.rust-lang.org/) counterpart [stIncMale/tic-tac-toe](https://github.com/stIncMale/tic-tac-toe).

-The goals of this project is to learn programming in [Python](https://www.python.org/).
+The goals of this project is to learn [Python](https://www.python.org/).

 ## [Contributor Guide](https://github.com/Yo1k/tic-tac-toe/blob/master/contributing.md)